 MIPA annually recognizes individual students (and teams) for their outstanding work in a variety of categories.
-Award winners are announced at MIPA’s Spring Awards & On-Site Contests in April.
+Award winners are announced at MIPA’s awards ceremony in April.
 All entries must have been published or broadcast by a Michigan-based, MIPA-member student media outlet.
-Learn more

 MIPA’s Spartan Critique competition allows member newspaper or newsmagazine, yearbook, video or website student media programs to get feedback from national leaders in their field.
 Participating media outlets may receive a Bronze, Silver, Gold or Spartan Award based on how well they meet MIPA’s student media standards.
-Spartan Award winners are recognized at MIPA’s Spring Awards & On-Site Contests in April.
-Learn more
+Spartan Award winners are recognized at MIPA’s awards ceremony in April.

 Student media outlets that earn nine Spartan awards in a 10-year span may be eligible for induction into the MIPA Student Media Hall of Fame.

 MIPA’s Student Journalist Staff annually recognizes Michigan’s top student journalists.
 This is our all-state student journalist team.
 Members of the Student Journalist Staff are graduating students who excel at their student media outlets.
 They are selected based on portfolios of their work.

 From among the members of the Student Journalist Staff, MIPA will honor a student as All-MIPA in each the following areas — news writing & reporting, news design, yearbook design, yearbook writing, broadcast, photojournalism and digital media.
 In addition, one member of the Student Journalist Staff will be selected as Michigan’s representative in the Journalism Education Association’s national Journalist of the Year competition.
 Learn more